Using the drummer track in Garageband is really quite simple.

 For instance, you can create separate Drummer Tracks for each part of the song, adjusted by complexity, the genre, the actual drum kit, as well as what instrument the Drummer Track follows.

 The X/Y Pad is very sensitive as well.
-A simple move of the knob by a small measurement will make a big difference.
+A simple move of the knob by a small measurement will make a big difference, in fact, I have a video in my other drummer track article that really demonstrates this feature.

 You don’t always have to use the drummer track in such dramatically different ways; the changes can be very subtle.